DigitalRage/SANIC-MONIA/Platformer/README.md

 - + / - : zoom in / out
 - ESC or close window: quit

+Tile background mode

+- T : toggle tiled background using the currently-selected image
+- [ / ] : decrease / increase tile scale (when tiled mode is active)

 Notes

 - On some systems you may need to install additional SDL dependencies for pygame to support audio/video.
 See pygame docs if you get errors importing pygame.